TTGO LoRa32

 Sysbuild

-The sysbuild makes possible to build and flash all necessary images needed to bootstrap the board with the ESP32-PICO-D4 SoC.
+The sysbuild makes it possible to build and flash all necessary images needed to bootstrap the board with the ESP32-PICO-D4 SoC.

 To build the sample application using sysbuild use the command: